What is the difference between Vermisterra Standard vs Premium earthworm castings?

 At this time we are not able to sell or ship VermisTerra to Canada.
 We are looking for a distributor who can import and market our products in Canada.

 Do you ship to Alaska and Hawaii?

 Due to UPS shipping fees, we are not set up to take orders to Alaska or Hawaii thru our shopping cart.
-If you wish to order, please email us the items you would like to buy and we will run a shipping estimate with USPS and send you a quote.
+We are unable to ship the coco coir, but worm castings and tea are available.
+If you wish to order, please email us the items you would like to buy, coupon code, and we will send you a quote.

 What types of earthworms do you use?

 We raise red wiggler worms known for composting organic matter.

 We feed our earthworms green waste material such as grass and tree clippings.